 While these data support the view that delaying the initiation of adjuvant therapy to allow full recovery from surgery does not compromise the benefit of adjuvant therapy, the subset analysis must be viewed cautiously.
 There are several confounding reasons as to why patients who receive less than six months of adjuvant therapy might do worse.

 RTOG 9704 — A slightly different question, the relative value of adjuvant gemcitabine monotherapy both before and after concomitant FU-based chemoradiotherapy versus all FU-based therapy in which FU was given before, during, and after RT, was addressed in a United States Intergroup study (Radiation Therapy Oncology Group [RTOG] 9704) .
-Patients who had undergone gross total resections for T1-4, N0-1 (table 1) exocrine pancreatic cancer and who were taking in at least 1500 calories daily postoperatively were randomly assigned to one of the following two treatment arms:
+Patients who had undergone gross total resections for T1-4, N0-1 (according to the 2010 tumor, node, metastasis [TNM] classification (table 2)) exocrine pancreatic cancer and who were taking in at least 1500 calories daily postoperatively were randomly assigned to one of the following two treatment arms:

 ●FU arm – Three weeks of continuous infusion FU (250 mg/m2 daily) followed by chemoradiotherapy (50.4 Gy in 1.8 Gy daily fractions for 5.5 weeks with concurrent infusional FU 250 mg/m2 daily) and, starting three to five weeks later, two four-week courses of continuous infusion FU (250 mg/m2 daily, with a two-week rest in between courses)